26 December, 2005

 Even the cynics/ Scrooges/ Bah-humbuggers, like me, have a hard time not to be cheered by the lighted candles, classical music, spicy smells, and people milling around enjoying each others’ company.

-The Christmas Mark in the town centre is in full swing.
-Mulled wine (is that the right expression), roasted almonds, and traditional baked goods are sold to masses of Scandinavian tourist from dawn to dusk.
+Christmas Mark in the town centre is in full swing.
+Mulled wine with shots of schnapps, roasted almonds, and traditional baked goods are sold to masses of Scandinavian tourist from dawn to dusk.
 Heavens, can those Scandinavians drink!
 I’ve heard they can even drink the Aussies under the table.
 (Now how is that for exposing two stereotypes?)

-Local goldsmith uses his living room centre piece each year in his shops window.
+A local goldsmith brings his living room centre piece downstairs to his shop and and displays his finer pieces of jewelry around this amazing beast.
 Yes, aghast, it is a real stuffed reindeer.
 But done ever so tastefully, don’t you think?

 01 December, 2005